neoncortex/joker/README.md

 a meaningful content for joker.
 If you press F2 in visual mode, it sends the actual selection to joker.
 It will use register 1 of the (n)vim editor, so any data there will be erased.

+You can send multiple consecutive lines easily, for example: :10,20w !joker

 * The configuration file is ~/.joker